yieldjessyield/components-actions-and-stores-lab-web-0916/README.md

 }
 ```

-We are now successfully displaying our, very accurate, console log notifying us that the page did not refresh.
+We are now successfully displaying our very accurate console log notifying us that the page did not refresh.
 In our `onSubmit()` function we want to add the new band entere into the input field into our application's state.

 We know that our reducer was created for the sole purpose of updating state.
 First, how will we get into our reducer?
 Let's check out the `dispatch` function inside of store.